 - Identify dependencies between these tasks.

 - Sequence the tasks that are dependencies of one another.

 While breaking down tasks and estimating time, keep focused on stepping stones, and adjust the plan as needed based on what you learn along the way.

 Step 3: Create a risk management plan

 Impact can be ranked on a score from 1 (low impact) to 4 (worst case scenario).
-Estimate how serious the impact would be to the success of the project on would Probability is also ranked on a score from (1 a small possibility) to 4 (fairly likely).
+Estimate how serious the impact would be to the success of the project.
+Likelihood is also ranked on a score from (1 a small possibility) to 4 (fairly likely).
 You can use the following tables as guides.

 |Likelihood Rating||(The likelihood that the risk will occur at some point.)|

 |Impact Rating||(The potential business impact associated with an identified risk.)|